aiidateam/aiida-website/docs/news/posts/2024-10-04-data-access.md

 ```

 Therefore, after running the command once, you'll have all data involved in the execution of your workflow directly
-accessible, and can explore it with the Unix command line utilities we all know and love [^5].
+accessible, and can explore it as a standard folder [^5].

 So happy grepping!